 One of your first priorities after arriving in Canada will be to look for work so you can comfortably support your family and begin integrating into the Canadian way of life.

 There are many jobs available in all regions of Canada but many of these jobs are difficult for new Canadians to get (for various reasons).
-However, getting security jobs for new Canadians can be a great way not only to become gainly employed but also to start on a rewarding career in a fast paced and exciting industry.
+However, getting security jobs for new Canadians can be a great way not only to become gainly employed but also to start a rewarding career in a fast-paced and exciting industry.